tylerlwsmith/deadhandmedia.com/content/portfolio/northgate/index.md

 ## Performance Optimizations

-To keep the load time of the site as fast as possible, I compiled and minified all theme JavaScript and CSS files into a single script and stylesheet file.
-I only included parts of the Bootstrap 4 framework that were actually used on the site, which substantially reduced the size of the assets.

-All external dependencies are managed by NPM and compiled with Laravel Mix, meaning I can update dependencies and recompile frontend assets with just a few terminal commands.

 To keep the size of images down, the WP Smush plugin was added to compress photos as they are loaded into the site.

+To keep the load time of the site as fast as possible, I compiled and minified all theme JavaScript and CSS into one script and one stylesheet file.
+I also only included parts of the Bootstrap 4 framework that were actually used on the site, which substantially reduced the size of the files.

+The site's frontend dependencies are managed by NPM and compiled with Laravel Mix.